 They host weekly online meditation classes and offer meditation retreats at the Dharma Centre of Canada that allow them to explore some of life's deepest questions and their application to daily life.
 They meet socially and interact online to build friendships and community.
 All classes and discussion are based on Daná, which is a pay-what-you-value model.

 Linda Hochstetler (called Lama Linda by her students) has been leading this Sangha since 2014.
 Lama Linda has studied both mindfulness meditation and Vajrayana Buddhism for more than 25 years.
 She trained in mindfulness meditation with Jon Kabat-Zinn in the 90s, and studied with Namgyal Rinpoche (the first Canadian-born Rinpoche) from 1995 until his death in 2003.
 She studied for 30 years with Qapel (Doug Duncan), and received permission by him to teach in the Namgyal lineage in 2014.
 Lama Linda weaves together her meditation experience, her professional background as a social worker and ecotherapist, her mother and step-mother roles, and her passion for awakening in this life time.
 She teaches group classes and retreats, and engages with her students one-on-one.
 She also specializes in dying and death issues, and is the author of 21 Days to Die: The Canadian Guide to End-of-Life.

 Short Dharma talk on a given topic + 30 minute meditation.
 Dharma talk includes themes of Buddhist principles, Western psychology, and greater connection to ourselves and others.

-Weekend retreats out of the city at the Dharma Centre of Canada.
+Weekend (and longer) retreats out of the city at the Dharma Centre of Canada.
 Opportunities to take a deeper dive into silence and greater self awareness.
 Covering topics related to Vajrayana Buddhism as well as general meditation themes.

 Meditation and Buddhist Resources: